hja15/kaggle-ml-classification-projects/README.md

 ## Included Projects

 ### 1. Customer Churn Analysis *(Team Project — Team Lead)*
-**Notebook:** `customer_churn_classification.ipynb`
+**Notebook:** `Capstone-CustomerChurn.ipynb`

 Served as team lead for a customer churn classification project focused on identifying at-risk customers using supervised learning methods.
-Responsibilities included coordinating model development, organizing the evaluation strategy, and guiding metric selection to account for class imbalance.
+Responsibilities included coordinating model development, organizing the evaluation strategy, and guiding metric selection to account for class imbalance and business-relevant tradeoffs.

-Models were compared using metrics such as AUC–ROC and precision–recall to reflect business-relevant tradeoffs between false positives and false negatives.
+Models were compared using metrics such as AUC–ROC and precision–recall to balance false positives and false negatives.

 ---

-### 2. Breast Cancer Prediction
+### 2. Income Classification
-**Notebook:** `breast_cancer_prediction.ipynb`
+**Notebook:** `IncomeClassification.ipynb`

-Built and evaluated classification models to distinguish between benign and malignant cases using structured medical data.
-Emphasis was placed on model interpretability, feature relevance, and precision–recall tradeoffs in a healthcare context.
+Built classification models to predict income categories based on demographic and employment-related features.
+The project focused on preprocessing structured tabular data, handling categorical variables, and evaluating model performance using accuracy, precision, recall, and F1-score.

 ---

-### 3. Tumor Classification (Benign vs. Malignant)
+### 3. Breast Cancer Tumor Classification (Benign vs. Malignant)
-**Notebook:** `tumor_classification.ipynb`
+**Notebook:** `BreastCancerClassification.ipynb`

-Applied multiple supervised learning models to a tumor classification dataset, comparing performance across accuracy, precision, recall, and F1-score.
-The project focused on balancing predictive performance with robustness across different model choices.
+Applied multiple supervised learning models to classify tumors as benign or malignant using medical diagnostic data.
+Emphasis was placed on selecting appropriate evaluation metrics (precision, recall, F1-score) and understanding tradeoffs between different model families in a healthcare context.

 ---

 ### 4. Forest Cover Type Prediction
-**Notebook:** `forest_cover_type_prediction.ipynb`
+**Notebook:** `ForestCoverTypePrediction.ipynb`

-Developed multi-class classification models to predict forest cover types based on cartographic variables.
-This project emphasized feature engineering, model comparison, and evaluation using accuracy and confusion matrices for multi-class settings.
+Developed multi-class classification models to predict forest cover types based on cartographic and environmental features.
+The project emphasized feature engineering, model comparison, and evaluation using accuracy and confusion matrices for multi-class classification.

 ---

 ## Models Implemented
 Across the projects, the following models were implemented and compared:
 - Logistic Regression
 - Perceptron
 - Decision Trees
 - Random Forest
 - Support Vector Machines (SVM)
 - K-Nearest Neighbors (KNN)

 ---